- 1 Amending 1040 Tax Return for Overseas Income & Accounts

 Amending 1040 Tax Return for Overseas Income & Accounts

-Does the US Have a Tax Treaty with the Foreign Country?
+Does the US Have a Tax Treaty With the Foreign Country?

 What Categories of Foreign Income Does Taxpayer Have?

-Not all the different categories of income are taxed the same.
-For example, some income is taxed at the filer’s progressive tax rate — whereas other income is taxed at a reduced rate such as Long-Term Capital Gains (LTCG) and Qualified Dividends.
+Not all of the different categories of income are taxed the same.
+For example, some income is taxed at the filer’s progressive tax rate whereas other income is taxed at a reduced rate such as Long-Term Capital Gains (LTCG) and Qualified Dividends.
 Based on a particular tax treaty, there can be a further reduction of certain taxes.

 Were Foreign Taxes Paid Overseas?

 When a person has to amend their 1040 tax return based on foreign income, it is important to determine whether that individual has already paid foreign taxes on the foreign income.
-If the individual has already paid foreign taxes on the income, they they may qualify for a foreign tax credit — which may offset some or all of the US tax liability.
+If the individual has already paid foreign taxes on the income, they may qualify for a foreign tax credit which may offset some or all of the US tax liability.

-Were there Also Accounts and Assets?
+Were There Also Accounts and Assets?

 Options for Amending Form 1040